nopnop2002/esp-idf-can2mqtt/README.md

 ```

 __NOTE__
-3V CAN Trasnceviers are fully interoperable with 5V CAN trasnceviers.
+3V CAN Trasnceviers like VP230 are fully interoperable with 5V CAN trasnceviers like MCP2551.
 Check [here](http://www.ti.com/lit/an/slla337/slla337.pdf).